qianyang1997/qianyang1997.github.io/_pages/about.md

   - /about.html
 ---

 I'm a graduate student at Northwestern University, pursuing an M.S degree in Analytics.
-My interest lies in media technology, natural langauge processing, policy research, musical theatre, and anything related to books.
-If I'm not coding or spending the majority of my day on StackOverflow, I'm probably reading Kant, Emerson, or the classic fantasy series I've been obsessed with since age 12 (as well as their never-ending sequels and prequels).
-Prior to grad school, I was working as a writer at a small but wonderful digital marketing agency in NC.
-Before that, I was a hardcore pianist and music & math double major at Williams College.
+My interest lies in media technology, natural langauge processing, policy research, musical theatre, classical literature, and anything at the intersection of AI and humanities.
+If I'm not writing Python scripts, I'm probably reading Ovid, Cicero, or the fantasy series I've been obsessed with since age 12 (as well as their never-ending sequels and prequels).
+Prior to grad school, I worked as a writer and analyst at a small but wonderful digital marketing agency in NC.
+Before that, I was a pianist and math major at Williams College.

 Want to chat more about data science, politics, the benefits and struggles of a liberal arts education, or simply inquire about my top 3 Broadway musicals?
 [Email](mailto:qyang1997@outlook.com?subject=[GitHub]) me anytime.